Work/Study Programs (On-Campus Employment)

 As a Work/Study student, you are a valued York University employee and have important responsibilities.
 You are expected to:

-• actively participate in the Becoming YU program
+• actively participate in the Work/Study Journals

 • complete your assigned duties